Green broadbill: Description

 The bird is about 17 cm long, plumaged in brilliant green with a black ear patch, widely gaped bill, rounded head, short tail and three black bars on each wing.
 The beak itself is very weak and almost hidden by the crest above it.
 Both sexes are similar.
 The female is duller and has no black markings on its ear patch and wing coverts.

 Behaviour

 It is often overlooked, as it sits motionless inside the canopy or just below, quickly flying to a new location if disturbed.
 Its foliage-green color provides excellent camouflage.

 It feeds largely on soft figs. The broadbill's feeding habits helps to distribute the seeds of the fig around the forest floor.
 The female usually lays between two and three whitish eggs, and the young fledge after twenty-two to twenty-three days.

 Status and conservation

+Although this species remains common in many parts of its large range, it is considered Near Threatened as it is sensitive to habitat loss and degradation, which are likely to be causing population declines throughout its range.

 Due to continuing habitat loss, the green broadbill is evaluated as Near Threatened on the IUCN Red List of Threatened Species.